-Some types of files compress better than others.
-For example, most multimedia files already exist in a highly compressed state.
-The standards for these file types usually specify efficient techniques to compress the data they contain.
-Examples include, but are not limited to, graphic (picture) files (GIF, JPG, etc), music files (MP3, WMA, etc), and movie files (AVI, MPG, etc).
-Once a file has been compressed, it usually cannot be compressed more to any significant extent.
+There also are other types of files that often will not compress well.
+For example, most multimedia files will not compress much, as they already exist in a highly compressed state.
+These file types usually employ efficient techniques to compress the data they contain.
+Examples include, but are not limited to, graphic (picture) files (GIF, JPG, PNG, etc), music files (MP3, WMA, etc), and movie files (AVI, MPG, etc).
+Files that are compressed, as these examples are, usually cannot be compressed more to any significant extent.
 Therefore, such files don't get much, if any, smaller when they are added to a Zip file (.zip or .zipx).
-For sending photos by email, you may want to consider resizing them.

 Again, if you create Zip files and see files that cannot be significantly compressed, it is probably because they already contain compressed data or they are encrypted.

 If you would like to share a file or some files that do not compress well, you might:

 If you have any questions, please email Technical Support.

 What is File Compression?

 Varying File Compression Explored